-Today on the Edge of Innovation, we talk about ways to make small businesses better!
+On Episode 30 of The Edge of Innovation, we’re talking about ways to make small businesses better!

 Paul, can you hit us off?

 Paul: We had come up with this topic and we deal with a lot of small businesses.
 I have worked in smaller businesses throughout my career.
 But, you know, when you do technology and web and stuff like that for these, for these businesses, and when you look at a smaller business, you know, anywhere from one to 50, a hundred people, they have a fundamental thing that they need to come to terms with right now.

 One is that the world has changed.
 We are in an economy of social selling.
 And the way that a business interfaces to the world has fundamentally changed.
 So no longer can we say, “I can get along with just a Yellow Pages ad or with a phone number,” or, you know, putting a phone number on the side of my truck.
 You need to be there when the people who are going to consume your product, or potentially consume your product — whether it be carpentry or painting or interior design or medical services — you need to be where they’re looking for things, and where they’re consuming content.
 That used to be the newspaper, the phone booth, the Yellow Pages.
 And it seems like a lot of small businesses are in the mindset that they’ll just wait it out until that changes back.
 It ain’t gonna change back.
 The ship has sailed.
 This is the new world.

 And the new world is social selling.
 That’s what I like to call it.
 It’s, you know, you’re going to have to communicate with people over the social networks and socially interact with them through a technology to make sure they understand your value proposition.

 What’s nice about that is that you can get to know people that you never would have gotten to know before.
 But it’s not trivial.
 Just because you put up a website with some salient content on it, doesn’t mean people are going to find it.